 Class 1*2(b).
 Same abstract character differently rendered in some contexts

-These are like the cases in 1*2(a), but differ in that the contrasting code points only have differing glyphs in some contexts.
-“Context” here can mean either a linguistic context (the glyph’s position next to others in a string), or else regional context, where the way that users treat the writing system differs between languages.
+These are like the cases in 1*2(a), but differ in that the contrasting code points only have differing forms in some contexts.
+“Context” here can mean either a linguistic context (the letter’s position next to others in a string), or else regional context, where the way that users treat the writing system differs between languages.
 For use of such code points in a TLD label, however, a common set of rules on such variant characters must be maintained.

-This case frequently occurs in the languages written in Arabic script, where the different glyphs may represent what are historically different ways of writing a single given character (but have been given varying code points in Unicode).
-For example, the letter YEH is represented with U+064A in Arabic, but U+06CC in Iranian languages such as Persian, causing a different incidence of the letter’s distinctive two dots.
+This case frequently occurs in the language written in Arabic script, where the different positional forms may represent what are historically different ways of writing a single given character (but have been given varying code points in Unicode).
+For example, the letter YEH is represented with U+064A in Arabic language, but U+066C in Iranian languages such as Persian, causing a different incidence of the letter’s distinctive two dots.

-Conversely, different forms (glyphs) of an Arabic character are displayed depending on where they appear in the word (initial, medial, final and isolated), but all are generated by renderings of the same character (i.e., using a single code point).
+Conversely, different forms of a character in Arabic script are displayed depending on where they appear in the word (initial, medial, final and isolated), but all are generated by renderings of the same character (i.e., using a single code point).
 Given that the separate codings for the positional variants (U+FB50-FBFF), which were once available, are disallowed by the IDNA 2008 protocol, it will be impossible to make them variant characters, since they have no identity as separate characters.

-In Greek, the positional form of lower-case s (sigma) occurring finally in a string has been assigned a separate code point [<ς> (U+03C2) not <σ> (U+03C3)].
-Nonetheless, it clearly represents the same conceptual character, and in upper case <Σ> shows no variation.)

 Class 1*2(c).
 Different abstract characters, but exchangeable for users

 The classic case is the Chinese equivalence between Simplified and Traditional characters.
 These are defined as quite separate code points and hence (prima facie) separate characters.
 Yet in terms of their contribution to writing particular words, there is no difference between the members of a corresponding Simplified-Traditional pair of characters.
 The only way to make them contrast is to talk about the actual form or identity of the characters themselves, rather than what they mean or how they sound.

-In Arabic script, many combinations of alif and hamza with vowels are assigned their own separate code points: they are distinct from those vowels without alif and hamza, but the conventions of the Arabic language (and some other languages’) spellings allow the forms with and without alif/hamza to be equivalent.
+In Arabic script, many combinations of ALEF with and without HAMZA above and below are assigned their own separate code points: they are distinct from each other, but the conventions of the Arabic language (and some other languages’) spellings allow the forms of ALEF with and without HAMZA above and below to be equivalent.
 In other languages that use Arabic script, this equivalence is not present.

 Class 1*2(d).
-Improper characters
+Special characters

 There is a requirement expressed across languages for characters which are in a block of code points distinct from those reserved for the relevant scripts: e.g., the apostrophe character used in Cyrillic for Ukrainian and Belarusian (U+02BC); the apostrophe character used in Devanagari for Boro, Dogri and Maithili (likewise U+02BC).